I. The Misframed Argument

 The face has been removed.
 The axis remains.

-What matters now is recognising that theology was responding to a genuine feature of reality—one that cannot be dismissed simply by rejecting its narrative form.
+Theology was responding to a genuine feature of reality, one that cannot be dismissed simply by rejecting its narrative form.

 V. The Anthropomorphic Reflex

 Once the face has appeared, it is tempting to treat it as an error that could have been avoided with sufficient intelligence or skepticism.
-This is a mistake.
-Anthropomorphism responds to a specific kind of informational constraint.
-When causal structure exceeds perceptual access, inference compresses.
+This underestimates what anthropomorphism actually does.
+It responds to a specific kind of informational constraint: when causal structure exceeds perceptual access, inference compresses.

-A useful illustration comes from the phenomenon known as cargo cults.
+A useful illustration comes from cargo cults.
 The islanders who built runways and wooden radios observed a consistent pattern: planes arrived, goods followed.
 What they lacked was access to the causal machinery that made the pattern intelligible.
 The causes came from outside their experiential frame.

 In that situation, something important happens cognitively.
-When effects arrive without visible traversal—when causes do not pass through the space of perception—the mind fills the gap with agency.
+When effects arrive without visible traversal, when causes bypass the space of perception, the mind fills the gap with agency.
 Agency explains arrival, repetition, selectivity, and consequence in a single stroke.
 It stabilises expectation when mechanism is unavailable.

 When causes arrive from outside the perceptual frame, organisms infer intention.
 When intention cannot be verified, ritual takes the place of mechanism.
-When ritual succeeds, narrative consolidates belief.
+When ritual succeeds often enough, narrative consolidates belief.
 The system does not collapse under contradiction because it is never constrained enough to be falsified.

 Cargo cults are about partial causal access.

 The same structure appears wherever explanation outruns perception.
 Children infer intention in weather.
 Adults infer intention in markets.
 Societies infer intention in history.
-The pattern is consistent because the cognitive pressure is consistent: something is happening, and the path by which it happens is not available.
+The pattern is consistent because the cognitive pressure is consistent: something is happening, and the path by which it happens is unavailable.

 Religion arises under exactly these conditions.

 When global order is sensed without local cause, agency rushes in to do the explanatory work.
 The world behaves as though it were governed.
 Outcomes appear contingent yet constrained.
 Events unfold with a coherence that feels neither random nor mechanical.
-Faced with this, the mind reaches for a will that is not located, an awareness that is not embodied.
+Faced with this, the mind reaches for a will that has no location, an awareness that has no body.

 Anthropomorphism is what structure looks like before it has been disciplined by formal constraint.
 It is the cognitive placeholder for a missing representational axis.
 Where geometry is unavailable, story steps in.

-This is why gods look the way they do.
-They are shaped by the structural demands placed upon them.
+Gods look the way they do because they are shaped by the structural demands placed upon them.
 A god must be everywhere because the order appears global.
-A god must see everything because outcomes are not limited by observation.
-A god must be timeless because constraint does not seem to propagate.
-These traits are inferential.
+A god must see everything because outcomes exceed any single vantage.
+A god must be timeless because constraint appears to operate outside sequence.
+These traits are inferential, shaped by the demands of the hole they fill.

-The error is in mistaking the projection for the source.
+The error lies in mistaking the projection for the source.

-In the cargo cult, the airplane is real, but the ritual runway is not the cause.
-In theology, the pressure toward orthogonality is real, but the personhood attributed to it is not.
-The hand exists; the shadow does not explain it.
+In the cargo cult, the airplane is real, but the ritual runway is a misattribution.
+In theology, the pressure toward orthogonality is real, but the personhood attributed to it is a projection.
+The hand exists; the shadow explains nothing about it.

 God, in this light, is the shadow cast by a hand whose geometry cannot yet be described.

-It also explains why removing belief does not remove anthropomorphism.
-When theology retreats, other narratives rush in to take its place.
+Removing belief leaves anthropomorphism intact.
+When theology retreats, other narratives rush in.
 The axis remains.
 The face changes.

 The mistake is continuing to fill it with faces once we have other options.
 Cargo cults collapse when causal structure becomes explicit.
-Ritual gives way to mechanism through constraint.
+Ritual gives way to mechanism.
+The transition is driven by constraint.

-This is the transition we are now undergoing at a civilisational scale.
+We are now undergoing this transition at a civilisational scale.

 We are learning, slowly and unevenly, to tolerate the presence of structure without agency.
 To allow explanation to remain incomplete without rushing to personhood.
 To leave the hole open long enough for geometry to replace story.

-This is not an easy discipline.
+The discipline is demanding.
 Anthropomorphism is comforting, portable, and socially contagious.
 Constraint is austere, slow, and impersonal.
-But only one of these scales.
+But only one of these scales with the complexity of what we are actually trying to describe.

 The cargo-cult error is refusing to stop believing in the shadow once the outline of the hand becomes visible.

-What comes next is the transformation of belief.
+What comes next is the transformation of belief itself.
 The same cognitive machinery will continue to operate.
-The question is whether it will be constrained—or allowed to run ahead of understanding once again.
+Whether it can be constrained, or whether it will run ahead of understanding once again, is undecided.

 VI.
 Time as the Second Face